-We know from experience and extensive research that a great process is what stands between organisations and great performance review cycles.
+We know from experience and extensive research that a great process is what stands between organizations and great performance review cycles.
 So here at Leapsome, we’ve been hard at work sanding and polishing our Performance Reviews features to give you a tool that’s right there every step of the way, just how you want it to be.

 Whether you’re a manager being reviewed by your direct report or vice versa; an employee writing a peer review; or a team leader evaluating yourself, the feature covers every perspective and relationship there is while keeping everything tidy.

 Start with confidence, and save what works for later